webix-hub/docs/data/mobile_calendar/general_howtos.md

 How to remove an event?
 ------------------------

-Use the remove() method to remove an event by its id:
+Use the api/link/ui.proto_remove.md method to remove an event by its id:

 ~~~js
 $$("scheduler").remove(eventid);